 If you still think this is the right route for your company, go ahead, however, be aware that you need a good lawyer, and you may have to pay some tax on the transaction.

-You may see some concerns from later-stage investors as they will undoubtedly want to see confirmation that the IP is assigned correctly, and should there be any doubt or the potential for an unconnected company to claim rights over the IP (which technically, you and your 'old' company could do at a later stage if you don't fully close it down, stealing back the IP and running off with all the juicy profitability), the investors could refuse to invest until its resolved.
+You may see some concerns from later-stage investors as they will undoubtedly want to see confirmation that the IP is assigned correctly, and should there be any doubt or the potential for an unconnected company to claim rights over the IP (which technically, you and your 'old' company could do at a later stage if you don't fully close it down, stealing back the IP and running off with any future profitability), the investors could refuse to invest until its resolved.

-I would suggest the best course of action would be the flip.
+The best course of action would be the flip.
 You should be able to get it completed for a few thousand dollars assuming you don't have too much of a complex situation.
-Transferring the IP would take a lawyer review at least, plus any taxes generated.
-You could engage a legal and tax expert to get a more in-depth expert opinion to avoid it all, but most likely paying that person or team will cost the same amount as what you avoid.
+Transferring the IP would take a lawyer to review at least, plus further costs for any taxes generated.
+You could engage a legal and tax expert to get a more in-depth expert opinion to avoid it all, but most likely paying that person or team will cost the same amount as what you trying to avoid.
 Doing it the standard way will remove questions and headaches later down the line.

 Find out which UK bank is the best for your startup and business.
 Including a head to head comparison table.

 Considering opening a business bank account with Mercury or Brex?
 Read on to find out which one best suits your business.

 Discover the best UK small business bank account 2022.
 Considering loans, international payments, expense cards, customer support and fees.